We are committed to sustainability

 JM is committed to reducing the impact of its technology on the planet.
 As a leading provider of methanol technology, JM seeks to understand the relative impact of its methanol technologies.
 This is done by conducting a Life Cycle Assessment (LCA) study to measure and compare the environmental impact of JM methanol production flowsheets, which are licenced to customers for methanol production.

-The study compares natural gas-based flowsheets, BALANCE™, SWITCH™ and PRECISION™, the CO2 to methanol process eMERALD™ (e-methanol) flowsheet and the biomass to methanol (biomethanol) flowsheet.
+The study compares natural gas-based flowsheets of methanol technologies: BALANCE™, SWITCH™, PRECISION™, eMERALD™ CO2 to methanol process (e-methanol) and the biomass to methanol (biomethanol).
 The results are then compared to a steam methane reforming (SMR) benchmark.
 The data used for this study reflects the likely applications of JM methanol production flowsheets and is presented in the table below:

 Methanol Technology